dgraph-io/dgraph-docs/content/graphql/graphql-clients/endpoint/graphql-response.md

 - `"touched_uids"`: The number of nodes that were touched to satisfy the request.
 This is a good metric to gauge the complexity of the query.
 - `"tracing"`: Displays performance tracing data in [Apollo Tracing][apollo-tracing] format.
 This includes the duration of the whole query and the duration of each operation.
+- `"dql_query"`: Optional, displays the translated DQL query Dgraph composed.
+This is only output when the GraphQL debug superflag `(--graphql "debug=true;")` is set.

 [apollo-tracing]: https://github.com/apollographql/apollo-tracing